Andrea Somers: Creation

 When producers approached West and proposed that she portrayed Andrea Somers, West did not hesitate to return.
-Although she had been asked to return multiple times, she could previously not, due to family commitments.
+Although she had been asked to return multiple times, she previously could not due to family commitments.
 The creation of Andrea helped to close off all loose ends related to Dee's death.
 West loved the creation of the Andrea character, due to her complex and interesting story.
 West began filming in September 2016.
 Neighbours executive producer, Jason Herbison, explained, "We've wanted to bring Dee back for years but we had a big challenge – Harold Bishop.
 The fact is, the show has famously done a storyline where a beloved character disappeared at sea, only to return as the lovely mild-mannered person they always were.
 This presented us with a dilemma: do we do the same thing with Dee?
 Naturally there are all sorts of ways we could go to make it different and could still do in the future.
 However, we saw an opportunity to shock the audience and do something entirely different – and we opted for that path."